752963e64/AwfuLite/README.md

 ## DONE
 - linux clipboards
 - moved syntaxes and colors to their own dir...
-- removed plugins and now loading them using a list
+- removed plugins and now loading them using a list.
 - reloading modules works out of the box without overlaping...
 - swapped some keybinding to more common one... (at least for me...)
+- added accurate scrolling methods to every view using needing a scroll method.

 ## TODO
-- auto increase mouse selection for document while close to the frame edges
+- windowed plugins using lite
 - audio engine
 - binary report tools
 - store session